Day of the Dead Beyond Oaxaca: Mexico City Cemeteries and Family Vigils

 - Mixquic on the night of November 2 - the most famous family vigil in CDMX, in a small village in the south

-- Panteon Civil de Dolores in Chapultepec - the largest cemetery in the city, more accessible by day
+- Panteón Civil de Dolores in Chapultepec - the largest cemetery in the city, more accessible by day

-- Coyoacan for ofrendas in plazas, kid-friendly altars, and the famous Frida Kahlo museum ofrenda
+- Coyoacán for ofrendas in plazas, kid-friendly altars, and the famous Frida Kahlo museum ofrenda

 - Anahuacalli Museum for a curated, kid-paced ofrenda experience

-- Roma and Condesa for restaurant and cafe ofrendas where kids can wander
+- Roma and Condesa for restaurant and café ofrendas where kids can wander

 Understanding the Holiday First (Talk to Your Kids)

 Before you go, sit down with your kids and explain the holiday.
-Day of the Dead is NOT Mexican Halloween.
+Día de los Muertos is NOT Mexican Halloween.
+Cariño, this is a hill I will die on.
 It is a two-day celebration (November 1 for children who have died, November 2 for adults) where families welcome the souls of loved ones back home with food, music, photos, marigolds, and candles.
 Cemeteries are decorated, families picnic on graves, mariachis play, and kids run around.
 It is joyful, not scary.

 Help your kids understand: when we visit a cemetery, we are visiting other families' loved ones, and we are guests.
 We do not take pictures of grieving people without asking.
 We do not climb on graves.
 We do not laugh at the altars.
-If we want to bring something, we bring marigolds (cempasuchil) or pan de muerto.
+If we want to bring something, we bring marigolds (cempasúchil) or pan de muerto.

-1. San Andres Mixquic - The Most Famous Family Vigil
+1. San Andrés Mixquic - The Most Famous Family Vigil

-Mixquic is a small village in the southern borough of Tlahuac, about 90 minutes south of Centro Historico by car.
+Mixquic is a small village in the southern borough of Tláhuac, about 90 minutes south of Centro Histórico by car.
 On the night of November 2, the village holds La Alumbrada - a candlelit vigil where every grave in the cemetery is lit, families sit graveside through the night, and the whole village glows orange.

 Should You Bring Kids?

 Yes, with caveats.
 Older kids (8+) can handle the late hours and crowds.
 Younger kids (under 6) will be tired and cranky by 10 pm, which is when the vigil truly starts.
 If your kids are little, do an early arrival (5-7 pm) to see the candlelit cemetery before the deepest crowds, then leave.
+Sofia tapped out at exactly 8:45 the year we went.

 Practical Tips